 The antioxidant and protein that L-Carnosine provides makes it a vital ingredient in our Total Balance Premium for Men and Women.
-L-Carnosine’s ability to scavenge other reactive chemicals, such as alpha-beta unsaturated aldehydes, is why it is a key addition to Neuro-Natural Serenity and Neuro-Natural Sleep.
+L-carnosine’s ability to scavenge other reactive chemicals, such as alpha-beta unsaturated aldehydes.

-Strict vegetarians are most likely to have a deficiency of l-carnosine, since they are unable to obtain it from their diet.
-L-carnosine deficeincy is also common among individuals who do not consume enough beef, fish and poultry.
+Strict vegetarians are most likely to have a deficiency of l-carnosine since they are unable to obtain it from their diet.
+L-carnosine deficiency is also common among individuals who do not consume enough beef, fish, and poultry.
 L-carnosine levels decline naturally with age, so the elderly may need l-carnosine supplements.
 Skin conditions such as wrinkles are one of the most obvious signs that indicate you may need l-carnosine.
 Additional signs of an l-carnosine deficiency also affect the brain, heart and immune system.

 Carnosine, l carnosine

 Aging is a process of life itself and the trick is not to try to reverse aging, but rather, to slow it down to an optimal level which nature intended.
 How long should we live for?
 This is a subject of much debate and disagreement.
 The position o...

 Shipping calculated at checkout